-Grilling ribs on charcoal isn't as easy as it might sound.
+Grilling ribs on charcoal is a favorite summertime treat.
 To get tender, juicy, "fall-off-the-bone" BBQ ribs, the barbecue needs to get kept "low and slow".
 And if you like a smoke flavour, add BBQ wood chips or chunks.
 It's mostly preparation work to get those perfect ribs.

 First, if you're going to use wood chips, soak them in cold water for at least an hour before you're ready to grill.
 This will make them give off lots of smoke and impart great flavour to the ribs.
 Because the ribs will be grilled "low and slow", it's more convenient to use wood chunks (rather than chips) if you can - that way you won't have to replenish them as often.

 We use back ribs because they're meatier and they cook faster (we're

 an impatient bunch!) but you can use side ribs too if you prefer.
 Set

 aside about 5-6 hours for back ribs, or 6-7 hours for side ribs.
 Prepare